 - Dirty Talk – deep coppery red with a metallic finish

-- Scorched – metallic dark red with a brown undertone
+- Scorched – metallic soft red with a brown undertone

 - Cayenne – matte reddish brown